Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

 VDP and the VDP Memory.
 With the VDP being an _optional_ add-on, you could get away with thinking that John has absolutely achieved this goal.

+**EDIT: Since this manual was first published, Zilog have discontinued the Z80 CPU, SIO and CTC chips.
+These too now need to be sourced from second hand suppliers.**

 ## Components

 - CPU